rba100/RedGate.Ipc/README.md

 #### Remarks

 The provided duplex builder method will be called at most once per connection, providing a new callback scoped to that connection.
-The delegate method provided by the consumer should create a new instance of the delegate object for each connection, if any guarentee is required that the delegate and callback are scoped to the same connected client.
+The factory method provided by the consumer should create a new instance of the delegate object for each connection, if any guarentee is required that the delegate and callback are scoped to the same connected client.

-The behaviour on the client-side differs in connection failure and reconnection is performed silently (if it can be done within the timeout interval) which means client-side proxy instances and registered callback handlers are not scoped to a single connection.
+The behaviour on the client-side differs in that reconnection after connection failure is performed silently (if it can be done within the timeout interval) which means client-side proxies and registered callback handlers are not scoped to a single connection.
+This may cause problems if the service keeps state about each connection which the client relies on.

 ## Exceptions

-Exceptions thrown by the server-side implementation will be thrown by the proxy.
-However in addition to any expected exception types, the proxy can also throw `ChannelFaultedException` if a connection could not be established within `client.ConnectionTimeoutMs` or if the client was disposed.
+If an unhandled exception is thrown by the server-side implementation it will be serialized and re-thrown on the client proxy.
+However in addition to any exception types consumers may be expecting, the proxy can also throw `ChannelFaultedException` if a connection could not be established within `client.ConnectionTimeoutMs` or if the `IRpcClient` was disposed.
-In the event that a call cannot be satisfied by the connected server (e.g. there is no registered implementation) then a proxy can throw `ContractMismatchException`.
+In the event that a call cannot be satisfied by the connected server (e.g. there is no registered implementation, or the interface declaration differs) then a proxy will throw `ContractMismatchException`.

-Consumers can override `ChannelFaultedException` with an exception type of their choice using `client.CreateProxy<ISomeInterface,MyPreferredException>()`.
+Consumers can override `ChannelFaultedException` with an exception type of their choice using `client.CreateProxy<ISomeInterface, MyPreferredException>()`.
 This can make exception handling easier in the consuming architecture. `ContractMismatchException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatibility.